 The sample of children described in the present study closely approximates the CAC's general SA case population.
 During the study years 2003 and 2004, 72% of the total CAC SA population was female and 28% was male.
 Regarding race/ethnicity, 42% were Caucasian, 31% were African American, and 27% were identified as "other."
 Twenty-nine percent of the population was preschool age, 58% was school age, and 13% were adolescents.
-Approximately

-60% of the alleged perpetrators were intrafamilial and 40% were extrafamilial.
-Seventy percent of the children in the 2003 - 2004 CAC SA case population had no reported disability.
+Approximately 60% of the alleged perpetrators were intrafamilial and 40% were extrafamilial.
+Seventy percent of the children in the 2003-2004 CAC SA case population had no reported disability.

-OUTCOME MEASURES: THE FUNCTION AND VALUE OF ANATOMCIAL DOLLS AS DEMONSTRATION AIDS
+OUTCOME MEASURES: THE FUNCTION AND VALUE OF ANATOMICAL DOLLS AS DEMONSTRATION AIDS as to why.

-According to the CAC protocol, it may not always be appropriate to introduce anatomical dolls during forensic interviews.
-When dolls were not introduced, interviewers were instructed to provide a written rationale as to why.
 When anatomical dolls were introduced to children, forensic interviewers indicated which of the five measures prompted them to introduce the dolls.
 Referred to as interviewer prompts, this outcome measure assessed interviewer initial reason(s) to introduce the dolls to a child during the forensic interview (function).
 Because anatomical dolls can be used as a demonstration aid for multiple functions, interviewers also indicated the primary prompt for introducing the dolls.
 The outcome measure, interviewer perceived value, assessed how and under what conditions interviewers perceived anatomical dolls were valuable for children during the forensic interviews according to the five identified functions.
 Interviewers were also instructed to provide written narratives further explaining why they perceived dolls were effective when interviewing child victims of SA.